travelnxt/appacitive-docs/index.md

     } else {
       alert('John and Jane are not friends.');
     }
-}, function(err, obj) {
+}, function(status, obj) {
     alert('Could not fetch, probably because of an incorrect id');
 });

-//For a relation between same schema type and differenct endpoint labels
+//For a relation between same schema and differenet endpoint labels
 //'label' parameter becomes mandatory for the get call

 //'friend' is the relation between user schema
-//and 'me' and 'you' are the endpoint labels Appacitive.Connection.getBetweenArticlesForRelation({
+//and 'me' and 'you' are the endpoint labels

+Appacitive.Connection.getBetweenArticlesForRelation({
     relation: "friend",
     articleAId : "22322",